Saint Alexander Nevsky Cathedral, Sofia: Name changes

 The name of the cathedral was briefly changed to the Sts.
 Cyril and Methodius Cathedral between 1916 and 1920 (since Bulgaria and Russia belonged to opposing alliances in World War I), but then the initial name was restored.
 The St. Alexander Nevsky Cathedral was consecrated on 12 September 1924 and in 1955 was declared a cultural monument.

 Relics

 To the left of the altar is a case displaying relics of Alexander Nevsky, given by the Russian Orthodox Church.
-Although the accompanying Bulgarian-language plaque refers simply to "relics" (мощи), the item on display appears to be a piece of a rib.
+Although the accompanying Bulgarian language plaque refers simply to "relics" (мощи), the item on display appears to be a piece of a rib.

 Museum and market

 Alexander Nevsky Cathedral in Sofia, with the parliament behind.

-There is a museum of Bulgarian icons inside the cathedral crypt, part of the National Art Gallery.
-The church claims that the museum contains the largest collection of Orthodox icons in Europe.
+There is a museum of Bulgarian icons inside the cathedral's crypt, part of the National Art Gallery.
+The cathedral claims that the museum contains the largest collection of Orthodox icons in Europe.

 Nearby locations

 The cathedral is adjacent to St. Sofia Church, the church for which the city of Sofia is named.
 Other notable landmarks in the immediate vicinity of the cathedral are the Monument to the Unknown Soldier, the Bulgarian Academy of Sciences, the National Gallery of Foreign Art, the National Art Academy, the Bulgarian Parliament, a park honoring Ivan Vazov with his monument and gravestone, the Sofia Opera and Ballet Theater, and a park where one can buy handmade textiles, icons, and antiques in a small flea market.